dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

 image: "twitch"
 ---

 [Twitch](https://www.twitch.tv/) is a platform for anyone to host live video streams.
-Twitch users can host their own live streams and other Twitch users can tune in, interact with the host and other users through a live chat, and support the host via donations.
-Well-known as a bedrock for the gaming and e-sports communities, Twitch has massively influenced the livestream market -- ranking [fourth in peak US Internet traffic](https://blog.twitch.tv/twitch-is-4th-in-peak-us-internet-traffic-90b1295af358#.onmeqfe4b) in 2014.
+Think of Twitch as the platform  you didn't know you wanted: you can watch hosts do their thing (gaming, news, etc.), chat with other users live, interact with the host, make donations to the channel, and much more.
+Well-known as a bedrock for the gaming and e-sports communities, Twitch has massively influenced the livestream market \-\- ranking [fourth in peak US Internet traffic](https://blog.twitch.tv/twitch-is-4th-in-peak-us-internet-traffic-90b1295af358#.onmeqfe4b) in 2014.

-I stumbled upon a 2013 data set (I know, I know, it's a bit old -- but it's the principle that counts...right?
+I stumbled upon a 2013 data set (I know, I know, it's a bit old \-\- but it's the principle that counts...right?
 Right?) of channel and session data for Twitch, and knew I wanted to take a look.
-Twitch has changed a *ton* since 2013, but it's still interesting to see how we can retro-actively understand broadcaster dynamic and user behavior on the early live-streaming platform --- what trends emerge, and how can we reason about platform dynamics?
-What can we say about site audience interest given session data?
+Twitch has changed a *ton* since 2013, but it's still interesting to see how we can retro-actively understand broadcaster dynamic and user behavior on the early live-streaming platform \-\-\- what trends emerge, and how can we reason about platform dynamics?
+What can we say about site audience interests given session data?

 All interesting questions!
 Let's find out.

 Sourcing the data
 =================

-All of the data can be found on [Telecom Bretagne](http://dash.ipv6.enstb.fr/dataset/live-sessions/) -- a research center and (I *think*) college in France.
-From what I can tell, Telecom Bretagne curated this dataset for submission into the 2015 ACM Multi-media Systems -- MMSYS 2015 -- conference, so it seems pretty legit.
-Telecom Bretagne actually has both Youtube Live and Twitch data sets from 2014 and numerous data sets, to boot.
+All of the data can be found on [Telecom Bretagne](http://dash.ipv6.enstb.fr/dataset/live-sessions/) \-\- a research center and (I *think*) college in France.
+From what I can tell, Telecom Bretagne curated this dataset for submission into the 2015 ACM Multi-media Systems \-\- MMSYS 2015 \-\- conference, so it seems pretty legit.
+Telecom Bretagne actually has both Youtube Live and Twitch data sets from 2013 and numerous data sets, to boot.
 The original datasets are 81 GB (Youtube Live) and 241 GB (Twitch) of streaming data, but they've done us the favor of providing aggregated data sets that are much more reasonable in size (2.4 GB).

 Telecom Bretagne claims that this data was collected from Twitch's API.
-A minor note is that -- to my knowledge -- we can't easily verify the integrity of our data set.
+A minor note is that \-\- to my knowledge \-\- we can't easily verify the integrity of our data set.
 Ideally we would ping Twitch's API ourselves over a few weeks or months for this data, but we'll have to make-do with some older data.
 I trust the French, however, so I'll let it slide this time.
 Let's get to the cleaning!

 Data cleaning / wrangling
 =========================

-The data set itself didn't require much cleaning at all -- then again, I'm sure the researchers did it for us.
-I'll be posting a [part 2 to this post](javascript: void(0)) (that link will be valid when it's live) where I tackle a larger, less aggregated data set -- there, one of the problems I faced was data volume.
+The data set itself didn't require much cleaning at all \-\- then again, I'm sure the researchers did it for us.
+I'll be posting a [part 2 to this post](javascript: void(0)) (that link will be valid when it's live) where I tackle a larger, less aggregated data set \-\- there, one of the problems I faced was data volume.
 But with no outstanding issues in our data set, we can move on to the analysis.
 Here are the defaults I'm working with:

 ``` r
 # Some behind-the-curtains setup